 Are we all caught up on the trending terminology?
-TaaS stands for Testing-as-a- Service.
-And it was a buzz worthy phrase for 2020 and still is this year, as market demand for quality assurance and testing automation increases.
+TaaS stands for Testing-as-a-Service.
+And it was a buzz-worthy phrase for 2020 and still is this year, as market demand for quality assurance and software testing automation increases. increases.

-You may wonder why the demand for TaaS is surging.
-It is mostly because of the fact, SaaS industry is peaking and for companies that develop and maintain proprietary software applications, software testing is a crucial component of ensuring their releases meet the quality and performance expectations of customers.
-In doing so, both enterprises and SMBs are facing surging engineering costs, security needs and technical variability that has made the software testing function complex in recent years.
-Under this circumstance, it is vital to assess and adopt the right measures to establish functioning quality assurance scheme within the company, however quality assurance specialists are a rare breed and in order to achieve team scalability, product testing with accuracy, and optimize costs, lots of businesses turned to companies that are specialized in testing and test automation.
+You may wonder why the demand for TaaS is surging, primarily because the SaaS industry is peaking.
+For companies that develop and maintain proprietary software applications, software testing is crucial to ensuring their releases meet customers’ quality and performance expectations.
+In doing so, enterprises and SMBs face surging engineering costs, security needs, and technical variability that have made the software testing function complex in recent years.
+Under this circumstance, it is vital to assess and adopt the proper measures to establish a functioning quality assurance scheme within the company.
+However, quality assurance specialists are a rare breed.
+To achieve team scalability, product testing with accuracy, and optimizing costs, many businesses turned to companies specializing in testing and test automation.

 What services does TaaS typically include?

-TaaS can take various shapes and forms, often provided by software testing specialized firms or third party development firms.
-A complete testing cycle may include end-to-end support and specific technological capabilities used in planning and conducting types of software testing.
+TaaS can take various shapes and forms, often provided by software testing specialized firms or third-party development firms.
+A complete testing cycle may include end-to-end support and specific technological capabilities in planning and conducting software testing.

 Broad grouping of testing can be divided into Functional and Non-functional testing.

-Within these groups, there are many types of testing used to serve different purposes.
+Within these groups, many types of testing are used to serve different purposes.

-And many others, depending on the coverage and expertise of respective service provider.
+And many others, depending on the coverage and expertise of the respective service providers.
 Some providers only focus on a fraction due to business limitations or client verticals.
-For example, internal collaboration or timesheet application doesn't often require Usability Testing, while E-commerce application always require Usability and Stress Testing.
+For example, internal collaboration or timesheet application doesn’t often require Usability Testing, while E-commerce applications always require Usability and Stress Testing.

-Regardless of testing types, it always follow a pattern.
+Regardless of testing types, it always follows a pattern.
 Just like software development has a cycle (SDLC), so does testing.
-It is referred to as Software Testing Life Cycle, STLC as in acronym.
+It is referred to as Software Testing Life Cycle, STLC as an acronym.

-Commonly known testing model is V model.
-And types of testing progress from Unit to Component, Integration and Acceptance testing as the developed product move up the release pipeline.
-This way, you validate small units and components of the product during requirement designing phase and validate combined parts of the software later. ・V and W models Comparison
+A commonly known testing model is the V model.
+And types of testing progress from Unit to Component, Integration, and Acceptance testing as the developed product move up the release pipeline.
+This way, you validate small units and components of the product during the requirement designing phase and validate combined parts of the software later.
+V and W models Comparison

 Popular Testing Techniques

-With the advancement in technology and development models such as DevOps and Agile, software testing evolves as well.
-In order to keep up with high expectations from savvy users and digital natives, software and product owners are asked to review and choose the right types / techniques of testing such as continuous testing and automated testing to optimize resources spent.
+With technological advancement and development models such as DevOps and Agile, software testing also evolves.
+In order to keep up with high expectations from savvy users and digital natives, software and product owners are asked to review and choose the suitable types/techniques of testing, such as continuous and automated testing, to optimize resources spent.

 What are the benefits of using TaaS?

-It may be challenging to determine the right types of testing unless you hire a QA engineer or consult with 3rd party testing experts.
-Since it is impossible to test everything, talking to TaaS company can help you understand the right combination of techniques to achieve good test coverage, that meet the business goals such as cost savings, scalability, short turnaround, security requirements etc. For that reason, Testing-as-a-service is rising in popularity among IT-driven organizations that lack the technology, human, or financial resources necessary for rapid, continuous, and automated process.
+It may be challenging to determine the suitable types of testing unless you hire a QA engineer or consult with 3rd party testing experts.
+Since it is impossible to test everything, talking to a TaaS company can help you understand the right combination of techniques to achieve good test coverage that meets the business goals, such as cost savings, scalability, short turnaround, security requirements, etc. For that reason, Testing-as-a-service is rising in popularity among IT-driven organizations that lack the technology, human, or financial resources necessary for rapid, continuous, and automated processes.

 Pay per use service is risk-free

-For any inquiries, please reach out to firstname.lastname@example.org.
+For any inquiries, please feel free to contact us.